 AWIN – affiliate site

 I’m not big on affiliate sites and affiliate links but thought this was worth mentioning anyway because a lot of people are and are also very successful with it.
 I’m an affiliate for Leesa Sleep and Jewellery Box through AWIN although I don’t really promote that ever.
 Worth looking into if you’re into affiliate marketing!

 Arguably these should be up there under Twitter section but I wanted to give them their own section.
 Mediaworks are a creative search agency which are always looking for bloggers to work with on a huge range of topics and campaigns.
 Payments vary but it’s worth following them on Twitter, as well as the agents individual accounts where they’ll often tweet about opportunities.

 This is a relatively new one which I’m trying out but the MNFEST app allows you to post paid promotions to Twitter and/or Intagram and get paid for them.
 And it works!
-I wanted to wait until I knew it was legit before I added it into this post but I can confirm it is and I’ve just received my first payment.
-Payments aren’t big (I got £10 for one tweet) but you don’t have to do an awful lot to get it.
+I wanted to wait until I knew it was legit before I added it into this post but I can confirm it is, I use it regularly and have made around £80 from it since I started.
+It’s worth noting that the amount you get paid will depend on your follower count.
 You can sign up here!

 Wowzers, that was a long old post!
 If you’re looking into wanting to work with brands in the near future then I really SINCERELY hope you found this remotely useful!
 If you have any other questions, please do leave me a comment as I always answer them!
 And if you have any of your own tips and suggestions, feel free to leave them below!

 * Some links in the post are affiliate links.
 This means if a sale is made through that link, I will get a small cut.
 It will make no difference to you or your payment but it means you'll be supporting another blogger, yay!